 IV.C.2.
-The program must provide instruction and experience in pain management if applicable for the subspecialty, including recognition of the signs of substance use disorder. ^(Core) IV.C.3.
-Fellow experiences must be designed to allow appropriate faculty member supervision such that fellows progress to the performance of assigned clinical responsibilities under oversight, as defined in VI.A.2.b).(3), in order to demonstrate their ability to enter the autonomous practice of neuropathology prior to completion of the program. ^(Core) IV.C.4.
-Fellow experiences must include: IV.C.4.a) supervision of trainees or laboratory personnel, and with graduated responsibility, including independent diagnoses and decision making; and, ^(Core) IV.C.4.b) supervision of residents and/or other learners; and, (Detail) IV.C.4.c) educational activities specific to neuropathology, review of the medical literature in the subspecialty area, and use of study sets of unusual cases. ^(Core) IV.C.5.
-The didactic curriculum must include journal clubs, and joint conferences with the Pathology Department, as well as with clinical services involved in the patient diagnosis and management utilizing neuropathology. ^(Core) IV.C.5.a) Fellows must actively participate in educational activities specific to neuropathology , on average, at least once per month on average , and must give a minimum of two presentations per year. (^{Core)} IV.C.5.b) Didactic education must include the diagnosis and management of patients with neurological disorders, including those patients whose treatment requires neuro-oncologic and neuro-genetic components. ^(Core) IV.C.6.
-Fellows should participate in laboratory quality assurance activities and inspections. ^(Detail) IV.D.
+The program must provide instruction and experience in pain management if applicable for the subspecialty, including recognition of the signs of substance use disorder.
+(Core) IV.C.3.
+Fellow experiences must be designed to allow appropriate faculty member supervision such that fellows progress to the performance of assigned clinical responsibilities under oversight, as defined in VI.A.2.b).(3), in order to demonstrate their ability to enter the autonomous practice of pediatric pathology prior to completion of the program.
+(Core) IV.C.4.
+Fellow experiences must include: IV.C.4.a) supervision of trainees and/or laboratory personnel, and with graduated responsibility, including independent diagnoses and decision making; and, (Core) IV.C.4.b) supervision of residents and/or other learners; and, (Detail) IV.C.4.c) educational activities specific to pediatric pathology, review of the medical literature in the subspecialty area, and the use of study sets of unusual cases.
+(Core) IV.C.5.
+The didactic curriculum must include teaching conferences in pediatric pathology, journal clubs, and joint conferences within the Pathology Department, as well as with clinical services involved in the patient diagnosis and management utilizing pediatric pathology.
+(Core) IV.C.5.a) Fellows must participate in conferences , on average, at least once per month on average , and must give a minimum of two presentations per year.
+(Core) IV.C.5.b) Fellows must have education in quality assurance.
+(Core) IV.C.5.c) Didactic education must include the use of study sets of common and unusual cases and interpretation of results with generation of narrative reports.
+(Core) IV.C.6.
+Fellows should participate in laboratory quality assurance activities and inspections.
+(Detail)

+IV.D.
 Scholarship